I’ve come across a number of people who have asked, “Why Do I Feel Lat Pulldowns in My Triceps?”

 Find something that feels comfortable for you, which helps you to feel the lats working.

-I’m constantly changing handles in the lat pulldown machine.
+I’m constantly changing attachements with the lat pulldown machine.

 I like to hit the muscles from a variety of angles.